deeprootinfosec/NotesTemplate/README.md

 ## Cron Job:

-A cron job will be created to automatically push your changes back to your repo every 15 minutes.
-I recommend double checking this the first few times to make sure it is working.
+A cron job will be created to automatically push your changes back to your repo every 5 minutes.
+I recommend double checking this the first few times to make sure it is working correctly.
+You can get a log of the output by adding ```>> ~/git_cron.log``` to the command in your crontab.